Article · Feb 13, 2026

 - Create a new Task: Project = Current Project, Title = Input's value

-That action creates a Task with Project = SomeProject.
+That creates a Task with Project = SomeProject.
 From the Task’s perspective, the relationship is correct.
-The Task knows its Project.
-A search expression like “Search for Tasks where Project = SomeProject” finds it.
+A search expression finds it.

-But from the Project’s perspective, nothing has changed.
+From the Project’s perspective, nothing changed.
 SomeProject’s tasks list field is still whatever it was before.
-The new Task is not in it.
-A repeating group bound to “Current Project’s tasks” will not show the new task.
-A Data API export of SomeProject will return tasks: [] even though the database has the Task.
+A repeating group bound to “Current Project’s tasks” will not show the new Task.
+A Data API export of SomeProject returns tasks: [].

 When New Task button is clicked: